Government of Canada / Gouvernement du Canada

 (5) The entitlement period ends on the earliest of

-• (a) the day that is five years after the day on which the entitlement period begins under subsection (4);
+• (a) the fifth anniversary of the day on which the entitlement period begins under subsection (4);

-• (c) the day on which the person declines an appointment to a position in the public service for an indeterminate period without good and sufficient reason.
+• (c) the day on which the person declines an appointment to a position in the public service for an indeterminate period without good and sufficient reason; and

 Marginal note:Surplus employees